yuanchen8911/recdemo/README.md

-# `recdemo`: Play and Record Demos in Terminal Sessions with Little Efforts
+# recdemo: Play and Record Demos in Terminal Sessions with Little Efforts
 Playing and recording demos has never been easier.
 This project provides a tool and demonstrates how to play demos in terminal sessions and save them as SVG files using `asciinema` and `svg-term`.

 ## Install dependencies